microtrain/bootcamp/13-Express/04-AuthAPI.md

 #### User Login/Logout

-[</> code](https://github.com/microtrain/mean.example.com/commit/eca150a53a71c5ec55efb3d58c9cc48a720ef057) Create a GET and POST end points for login
+[</> code](https://github.com/microtrain/mean.example.com/commit/eca150a53a71c5ec55efb3d58c9cc48a720ef057) Create a GET and POST endpoints for login

 *routes/api/auth.js*
 For a traditional web application Passport would allow you to create a login with just a few lines of code.
 Since we are building a REST API we need to crack open the black box and manage error handling on our own.
-Fortunately Passport exposes many of it's internals to the outside world making this a simple task.
+Fortunately, Passport exposes many of it's internals to the outside world making this a simple task.
 See the [Passport Documentation](http://www.passportjs.org/docs/authenticate/) for more details.

 *Black box implementation*, this works by injecting the ```passport.authenticate()``` middleware into method signature.
 The downside to this is either you're logged in or your not.
 You use redirects to convey the authentication state.
 ```js